 The latest version is the one with the most fixes and features.

 You might be wondering if only the very latest CSE version is supported, does that mean that you lose support if you are unable to stay current (or nearly current) with the PolicyPak CSE rollouts.
 The answer in summary is no; you are always supported, regardless of the CSE version you have on your machine.
-You are always welcome to ask questions in the forums, open support tickets for "how do I questions," and so on.
+You are always welcome to ask questions and open support tickets for "how do I questions," and so on.

 However, if you find a bug, problem, inconsistency, or other issue, then PolicyPak support will direct you to update (at least) one machine with the very latest CSE on it for investigation.
 And we will ask for log files from that machine after you have reproduced the issue.
 In other words, as a general rule, we will typically not begin to investigate your issue unless you can reproduce it on a machine with the latest CSE.
 There is no value in investigating old CSE behavior because the problem could already be fixed in the latest version.
 And, logging improvements could be present in the latest CSEs.
 Additionally, if your request involves us investigating the log files, similarly, we will not ask for nor investigate any log files unless the problem is reproducible on the latest CSE.